lhcb/starterkit-lessons/first-analysis-steps/davinci-grid.md

 Take a look at the contents of this directory.

-> ## Using the Shell from IPython {.callout}
+{% callout "Using the Shell from IPython" %}
->
-> IPython lets you execute shell commands from within the `ganga` session.
+IPython lets you execute shell commands from within the `ganga` session.
-> This means you can list the contents of a directory without leaving ganga
-> by typing `!ls /tmp/`.
+This means you can list the contents of a directory without leaving ganga by typing `!ls /tmp/`.
 This will list the contents of the `/tmp` directory.
-> In our case we can use this to list the contents of the job output directory
-> with `!ls $output` as we stored the path in the variable `output`.
+In our case we can use this to list the contents of the job output directory with `!ls $output` as we stored the path in the variable `output`.
+{% endcallout %}

 To look at the `root` file produced by the job start a new terminal, and
 type: